-- 1. Use API calls to set up an EEXIST system that is configured to do a single transfer.
-Run the code and observe the behavior in the graphical displays. - 2.
-Use the API calls to configure an EEXIST system with a random initial configuration.
+Exercise 6.1 Use API calls to set up an EEXIST system that is configured to do a single transfer.
+Run the code and observe the behavior in the graphical displays.

+Exercise 6.2 Use the API calls to configure an EEXIST system with a random initial configuration.
 Introduce more chemicals into the system and observe how the chemical balance changes over time.
-What sorts of behaviors can you produce? - 3.
-Change the karma in the system while running the above experiments. - 4.
-Look at the code for Genome.java and Gene.java.
+What sorts of behaviors can you produce?

+Exercise 6.3 Change the karma in the system while running the above experiments.

+Exercise 6.4 Look at the code for Genome.java and Gene.java.
 Where is mating performed?
-How would you change the code to select genes from one parent or the other instead of averaging them?
+How would you change the code to select genes from one parent or the other?
 How is mutation introduced?
-What controls the number of genes? - 5.
-How can you change this code to use something other than bias gradients as the genetic signature of an individual?
+What controls the number of genes?

+Exercise 6.5 How can you change this code to use something other than bias gradients as the genetic signature of an individual?
-7. Experiments in Digital Logic